Adityajparmar37/FOODMINE/README.md

 ## 📜 Features

 1. **Authentication and Authorization:**
-   - Secure user authentication with JWT tokens and Bcrypt.js for robust data protection.
+   - Secure user authentication with JWT tokens and Bcrypt.js for Password hasing.

 2. **User Functionality:**
    - Browse food items and manage cart.